-The Dahlia Trust (Very Long Preview)
+The Dahlia Trust (Full Story)

 by trancescript

 Hello and thank you for checking out my stories.
 My work is exclusively cisgender femdom, and is mostly noncon and hetero.
 I look forward to adding more of my work to this great site, and even making some exclusive content for it.
-If you like what you see here you can check out my entire story library on my site here as well as all of the other free stories that are also available there.
+If you like what you see here you can check out my entire story library on my site here as well as all of the other free stories that are also available there

 If you like my stuff, feel free to say hi.
 Also, typos are a result of a leaning disability, not laziness or lack of proof reading.